humdrum-tools/humdrum-documentation/guide/ch10/index.md

 ----------------------------------------------

-In conjunction with the <span class="tool">solfa</span> command, **grep** can be used to search for various types of special chords.
+In conjunction with the <span class="tool">solfa</span> command,
+<span class="unix">grep</span> can be used to search for various types of special chords.
 Suppose, for example, that we wanted to identify occurrences of augmented sixth chords.
 An augmented sixth chord is characterized by an augmented sixth interval occurring between the lowered sixth